msteffan/fundamentals/04_collections/15_project.md

 #### Phase 2

-Modify your program so that each todo is not a string, but a hash with two key-value pairs.
+Modify your program so that each todo in the array is not a string, but a hash with two key-value pairs.
 The first key is `"content"`, and contains the content of the todo.
 The second key is `"status"`, and contains a string that is either `"pending"` or `"done"`.
 For example,